nmdanny/DistributedProject/src/consensus/README.md

 messages (AppendEntry/RequestVote RPCs, which should be handled in any state) when our networking layer receives them.

 This is done via channels - the `NodeCommunicator` struct is essentially our access hatch to the `Node`

+State changes are done by the `Node::change_state` function - the various state loops constantly check they're in the matching state, otherwise we break out of the (Follower/Candidate/Leader) state loop, and the main Node loop will begin a state loop for the new state.